waltergalvao/dishlist.mobile/README.md

 #### First Time Usage

 1: Set the environment variable `ANDROID_HOME` on your local machine.
 It should point to your Android SDK directory.
+You can install Android SDKs on your machine with Android Studio.
+You need to install SDK for Android 8.1 (Oreo).

 2: Run `docker-compose up -d` in the project root directory.
 Wait for the containers to be built.